 Rehabilitate Utilidors: HTHW Phase 2

-The High Temp Hot Water (HTHW) System at Purchase College is in poor condition in some locations and fair condition in other locations.
-Many components are original and have not been replaced or upgraded since originally installed.
-The college has been addressing ongoing leaks throughout the system and a number of previous emergency projects have revealed unreliable and potentially unsafe conditions in the system.
+The High Temp Hot Water (HTHW) System at Purchase College was in poor condition in some locations and fair condition in other locations.
+Many components were original and have not been replaced or upgraded since originally installed in the 1970’s.
+The college had been addressing ongoing leaks throughout the system and a number of previous emergency projects had revealed unreliable and potentially unsafe conditions in the system.

-The system stretches from the Heating Plant located at the Facilities complex and stretches south, running parallel to Lincoln Avenue, until it reaches the Mechanical Services building, located beneath Student Services.
-From there it stretches out in both the north and south tunnels to supply the academic buildings.
+The system stretches from the Heating Plant located at the Facilities complex and proceeds south, running parallel to Lincoln Avenue, until it reaches the Mechanical Services building, located beneath Student Services.
+From there it stretches out in both the north and south tunnels to supply heat during the winter months to the academic buildings.

 Agency / State University Construction Fund